aelassas/wexflow/README.md

 You can contribute in several ways:

-- **⭐ Star the repository** – It helps increase visibility and shows your appreciation.
+- **Star the repository** – It helps increase visibility and shows your appreciation.
-- **💬 Share the project** – Recommend it to colleagues, communities, or on social media.
+- **Share the project** – Recommend it to colleagues, communities, or on social media.
-- **☕ Donate or sponsor** – If you'd like to financially support the development, you can do so via:
+- **Donate or sponsor** – If you'd like to financially support the development, you can do so via:

   - [GitHub Sponsors](https://github.com/sponsors/aelassas) (one-time or monthly)
   - [PayPal](https://www.paypal.me/aelassaspp)